csc-training/geocomputing_course/materials/exercise_r.md

 :::{admonition} Key points
 :class: important

-* Puhti web interface enables working with RStudio interactively
+* Roihu web interface enables working with RStudio interactively
 * `future` can be used for parallelization

 :::